kalidation/front-end-assessment-v1/README.md

 ## 4. Suggestions

   The upgrade suggestions are just listed to this project, it does not take into consideration large scale projects when it is difficult to refactor all the project.

+  I also added so commonets in the code to understand some changes.

+  Very well let's start and list all the suggestions:

   - Upgrade React Router dom to version 6 and redux to redux toolkit rather then downgrade to history 4.
   - Upgrade redux to "redux toolkit" because the create store of redux is depcrated and it is recommanded to use redux toolkit unstead (By the offical documentation),